 When placing a reservation, you may identify your name by whatever self-reference you prefer.
 Please click here to learn about how we support your privacy with no ID required.

-We have established with Sabre not to require a credit card for English-speaking reservations (our alternative to specifying the US and US-friendly countries—and therefore tracking your location or unjustly blocking dispersed/VPN hosting).
+We have established with Sabre not to require a credit card for English-speaking reservations (our alternative to specifying the US and US-friendly countries—and therefore tracking your whereabouts or unjustly blocking dispersed/VPN hosting).

 Please click here for your extraordinarily diverse payment options.